 Stage director, choreographer, and bass-baritone Paul Houghtaling has worked extensively on the world's leading stages, including productions at Alice Tully Hall at Lincoln Center, Central City Opera, The Bard Music Festival, The Santa Fe Opera, and The Center for Contemporary Opera in New York.
 Of his new production of Mozart's Die Zauberflöte, The New York Times wrote, "It was an exhilarating event.
 You couldn't monetize it.
 You couldn't commodify it.
 You could only experience it."
-He returned to Mobile Opera in the fall of 2016 to direct a new production of Douglas Stuart Moore’s The Devil and Daniel Webster, and he will make his debut with Red River Lyric Opera in June of 2017 as stage director for Handel’s Alcina.
+He made his debut with Mobile Opera as stage director for Candide in 2012, and returned to Mobile in 2016 to direct a new production of Douglas Stuart Moore’s The Devil and Daniel Webster.
+He spent three seasons with Red River Lyric Opera in Texas, directing productions of Alcina, H.M.S.
+Pinafore, and La Cenerentola.